wDANDANw/rubik-s-evo-portaland/docs/workers/System Design.md

 1. Test the initialization of the `GameState` singleton and ensure that it stores global state information correctly.
 2. Test the creation and initialization of level instances, ensuring that they inherit from the `BaseLevel` class and implement the required methods.
-3. Test the `SceneManager` by loading and unloading scenes, and verify that the active scene is updated correctly.
+3. Test the `LevelManager` by loading and unloading levels, and verify that the active level is updated correctly.

 In-game: